-Years of Service Bi-Weekly Accrual (expressed in decimals) Annual Accrual Maximum Allowable Accrual (three times annual rate) 0-5 Years of Service 6.77 hours 176 hours 528 hours 5-10 Years of Service 8.30 hours 216 hours 648 hours 10-15 Years of Service 9.84 hours 256 hours 768 hours 15+ Years of Service 11.38 hours 296 hours 888 hours need to be consecutive.
-In accordance with California paid sick-leave laws, part-time employees will accrue one hour of PTO for every 30 hours worked.
+Accidal Nates Years of Service Bi-Weekly Accrual (expressed in decimals) Annual Accrual Maximum Allowable Accrual (three times annual rate) 0-5 Years of Service 6.77 hours 176 hours 528 hours 5-10 Years of Service 8.30 hours 216 hours 648 hours 10-15 Years of Service 9.84 hours 256 hours 768 hours 15+ Years of Service 11.38 hours 296 hours 888 hours

 Years of service shall include time worked as a Foothill Transit employee and time worked for a Foothill Transit operating and/or management contract for the period in which the employee was assigned full-time to serving Foothill Transit.
-Service does not
+Service does not need to be consecutive.